 What is Suboxone?

-Suboxone may be taken daily, twice a day, or every other day.
+Suboxone may be taken daily, twice daily, or every other day.
 It achieves maximum effects within an hour and lasts up to 24 hours after each dose.
 This medication comes in tablets or films.
 Most research shows suboxone works best when you take it for a minimum of 1 to 2 years, if not longer.
 But everyone is different and you can discuss the length of your treatment plan with your provider.

 Like other opioid drugs, buprenorphine attaches to a specific site on the nerve cell (μ-opioid receptors).
 However, buprenorphine activates these receptors only partially, about half the strength of other opioids (a “partial agonist”), As such, it does not produce a high, even at higher and higher doses (a “ceiling effect”).
 It is, therefore, safer than medications like oxycontin or methadone.
 At the same time, it is long-acting, provides stable, low-level stimulation of opioid receptors in the brain prevents withdrawal symptoms, and reduces cravings.